-‘Double delight, hat-trick heaven’, or ‘DDHH’ as it’s more commonly referred to in the world of matched betting, is a really exciting offer that gives us plenty of expected value (EV) and potential long-term profits.
+‘Double delight, hat-trick heaven’, or ‘DDHH’ as it’s more commonly referred to in the world of ‘no-risk’ matched betting, is a really exciting offer that gives us plenty of expected value (EV) and potential long-term profits.

 In this guide we’re going to be looking at how to profit from the DDHH offer and give you a variety of tips for making the most success from it.

 Overview of the DDHH Offer

 If you are not familiar with the basics of the offer, it’s relatively simple.

 It is a little different to many other offers because it is placed on the ‘First Goalscorer’ market, whereas typically we bet on a team or horse to win.

 The strategy is to place a first goalscorer bet on a designated DDHH match on Betfred or Totesport, who both run the promotion, and lay it via the exchange.

 You then want your chosen player to score first.

 However, when this happens, you won’t have made any profit yet.